Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Washington stats and trends

-- The Football Team have been underdogs by 6.5 points or more one time this season and have not covered the spread once.
+- The Football Team have been underdogs by 7 points or more one time this year and have not covered the spread once.

-- Washington's games this season have gone over the total in four out of five opportunities (80%).
+- Washington has gone over the point total in 80% of its opportunities this year (four times over five games with a set point total).

-- The Football Team rack up 24.6 points per game, eight fewer than the Chiefs give up (32.6).
+- The Football Team rack up eight fewer points per game (24.6) than the Chiefs surrender (32.6).

 Home and road insights